jatishbhatia/Plant-Disease-Detection-and-Classification-using-Deep-Learning/README.md

 # A CNN based image classification of Plant diseases

+##Overview
+This project explores the application of deep learning techniques to detect and classify plant diseases using images.
+Utilizing Convolutional Neural Networks (CNNs), our study compares the efficacy of different architectures—GoogleNet, MobileNetV2, and EfficientNet—across various datasets with a focus on agricultural applications.
+The goal is to develop a robust model that enhances the detection of plant diseases at early stages, potentially improving crop management and productivity.

 ## Datasets
 1. Cassava Dataset [https://tensorflow.google.cn/datasets/catalog/cassava]: The Cassava dataset features leaf images of the cassava plant, showcasing healthy leaves and four disease conditions: Cassava Mosaic Disease (CMD), Cassava Bacterial Blight (CBB), Cassava Green Mite (CGM), and Cassava Brown Streak Disease (CBSD).
 It includes 9,430 labeled images